Learning in Common Courses

 215. Living in a Digital Society.
 This course considers how society has changed as a result of increased accessibility to information through computer technology.
 Possible topics include dealing with “information overload” through information literacy, Internet regulation in a global society, property-rights issues related to file-sharing programs, the limits of privacy in an online setting, and issues related to the regulation of spam.
 (U1) Prerequisite: junior or senior standing.

 216. Intersection of Culture and Healthcare.
-In this course the student will develop an understanding of health, illness, and the meanings of these concepts for members of non-western socio-cultural populations.
+(Also Nursing 216) In this course the student will develop an understanding of health, illness, and the meanings of these concepts for members of non-western socio-cultural populations.
 Topics include culturally bound practices; the impact on healthcare practices and decision-making; structures that promote access to healthcare and structures that impede access.
 The concept of delivering culturally competent care will be examined and strategies for promoting competence will be explored.
 (M5)

 217. From Ape to Madonna: The Evolution of Humankind.
 Addresses the historical and comparative evolution of our species.
 Using the approaches of evolutionary biology, physical anthropology, and archaeology, this course traces human physical evolution and cultural development from its earliest beginning, more than five million years ago, to about 15,000 years ago, just before the beginnings of plant and animal domestication and the rise of complex societies.
 Special attention paid to the impact that evolutionary ideas have had on social, political, and educational issues in American life.
 Prerequisite: junior or senior standing.
 (U1)